-As of December 31, 2020 and 2019, there were investments of \$2.2 million and \$2.0 million, respectively, on deposit with state insurance department regulators related to a U.S. subsidiary.
+As of December 31, 2021 and 2020, there were investments of \$2.0 million and \$2.2 million, respectively, on deposit with state insurance department regulators related to a U.S. subsidiary.

-As of December 31, 2020, and 2019, AORE had restricted cash of \$334 dollars and \$7.0 million, respectively, and investments at fair value of \$3.1 million and \$45.7 million, respectively, in trust accounts.
+As of December 31, 2021, and 2020, AORE had restricted cash of \$214 dollars and \$334 dollars, respectively, and investments at fair value of \$3.8 million and \$3.1 million, respectively, in trust accounts.
 These accounts include funds held in trust for the benefit of the holders of its Class B Preferance Shares, as well as funds held in trust for the benefit of its ceding companies.
 Pursuant to the terms of the reinsurance agreements with ceding companies regulated in the United States, AORE is required to secure its obligations to these ceding companies in accordance with applicable state statutes governing credit for reinsurance, and may not withdraw funds from these trust accounts without the ceding companies' express permission.
 The trust accounts are required to hold cash and investments equivalent to unearned premiums, case-basis and incurred but not reported loss reserves, credit impairments (a non GAAP measure representing losses expected to be paid on insured credit derivative policies), and a contingency reserve calculated by the ceding companies.
 Management reviews these balances for reasonableness quarterly.